 Set aside your personal preferences for a more normal greeting that is custom to where your church is.

-Train Your Church Greeters
+Train and Inspire Your Church Greeters

 Let me ask you this